quale-quest/sql-mvc/README.md

 **Recent change log: Divout popup, Automatic JIT compiler, Windows Installer and dev environment with syntax highlighting.**

-Please join our new group to comment or discuss the technology( https://groups.google.com/group/sql-mvc-talk )
+Please join our new google group to comment on, or discuss the technology : [sql-mvc-talk](https://groups.google.com/group/sql-mvc-talk)

 *Alpha version 0.0 Notice: When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview release.
 The GUI looks old and clunky, but it is fully customisable and will be modernised, a lot of stuff is not 100% polished or even to spec,